madikarizma/engineering/onboarding/install-nvm.md

 => Create one of them and run this script again
 ```

 This is because these files do not exist by default.
 Since macOS 10.15, the default shell is `zsh` and nvm will look for `.zshrc` to update.
 Therefore, adding `~/.zshrc` is the best option.
-To add this file, run the commany `touch ~/.zshrc` and run the nvm install script again.
+To add this file, run the command `touch ~/.zshrc` and run the nvm install script again.

 Once the script has finished executing, `~/.zshrc` should containt the following: